-We feel every punch and kick that Hutch lands and absorbs through the cleverly plotted and plausible fights scenes that also feature incredible sound design.
+We feel every punch and kick that Hutch lands and absorbs through the cleverly plotted and plausible fight scenes that also feature incredible sound design.
 The film’s score and its colourful cast of characters further enhance the viewing experience, engage the audience, and draw them deeper into the movie.
 Where Nobody suffers, however, is in its lack of originality.

 Some fantastic fight scenes, some nifty quips, and just enough back-story keep the audience intrigued and allow for added character depth, but it’s nothing we haven’t seen before.
 It is forgivable, though, as the film is here purely for entertainment purposes and succeeds greatly on that front.
 Bob Odenkirk’s transformation to action star also works surprisingly well, and his superb acting abilities have a substantial impact on wanting to invest in his character.

 Nobody doesn’t break any new ground in the action film genre, and it’s not trying to either.
 Instead, it simply offers a gloriously brutal escape for its audience and has a fun time doing so.
 It’s a fun time for everyone involved.

 In an interview leading up to the film’s release, star Bob Odenkirk stated he trained for two years in preparation for his role in Nobody.